-Aluminum Hulls
+Aluminium Hulls

 Look for electrolysis and fractured welds.
-Electrolysis will cause the aluminum to corrode and is caused by dissimilar metals and debris being in contact.
-Keep a regular check on the hull, it is especially important to maintain a clean bilge as corrosion will lead to holes in the aluminum.
+Electrolysis will cause the aluminium to corrode and is caused by dissimilar metals and debris being in contact.
+Keep a regular check on the hull.
+It is especially important to maintain a clean bilge as corrosion will lead to holes in the aluminium.
 "Hard points" caused by seat, frame or support connections to side and bottom plating will often cause the plate to fatigue and crack.

-Fiberglass (GRP) Hulls
+Fibreglass (GRP) Hulls

-Two problems are common to older fiberglass boats.
-These is delamination which can lead to rotting of the timber core material and fractures in the glass laminate.
+Two problems are common to older fibreglass boats.
+These are delamination which can lead to rotting of the timber core material and fractures in the glass laminate.

-Transom cores should be looked at especially if the motor has been changed or removed sometime during the boats life.
-You should remove the engine mounting bolts and inspect the timber inside the fiberglass.
-Water can enter through these holes and become trapped inside causing the timber to rot and thus reducing the structural integrity of the hull.
-This can also happen with the bungs so it is important to also remove bilge drain plugs and inspect.
-Delamination and rotting can also happen with the frames of the boat so where possible remove the flooring and check.
+Transom cores should be looked at especially if the motor has been changed or removed sometime during the boat's life.
+You should remove the engine mounting bolts and inspect the timber inside the fibreglass.
+Water can enter through these holes and become trapped inside causing the timber to rot and reduce the structural integrity of the hull.
+This can also occur with the bungs, so it is important to also remove bilge drain plugs and inspect.
+Delamination and rotting can also happen with the frames of the boat, so where possible remove the flooring and check.

-Fiberglass stress fractures can also occur in areas of stress, at joints and where point loads exist.
+Fibreglass stress fractures can also occur where point loads exist, such as bulkheads.